basarat/typescript-book/docs/types/never.md

 };
 ```

-Ofcourse you can fix it by an explict annotation:
+Of course you can fix it by an explict annotation:

 ```ts
 function failDeclaration(message: string): never {